 Hopefully your bank has all your transactions online, so all you gotta do is download them and take a look.
 It’s easiest to dump everything into a spreadsheet, and I recommend doing that if this is the first time you’re doing this.
 If you can’t be bothered, at least glance at the past couple of months of statements and jot down some rough numbers that accurately reflect your monthly averages.

-I bank with, and highly recommend, Capital One 360, so let’s login over there and see what I spent in total for the past 12 months.
+I bank with, and highly recommend, this bank, so let’s login over there and see what I spent in total for the past 12 months.

-Above: Capital One has a handy ‘Download Transactions’ widget where I can download everything as a CSV so that I can open it in Excel or Google Sheets.
+Above: my bank has a handy ‘Download Transactions’ widget where I can download everything as a CSV so that I can open it in Excel or Google Sheets.

 Above: I’ll grab a year’s worth of data and export it as a CSV.

 Above: Here’s what the CSV file looks like in Excel.